-Discounting machine guns that are illegally possessed, machine guns are
+Discounting machine guns that are illegally possessed, machine

-than automobiles, water, or prescribed
+dangerous, for example, than automobiles, water, or prescribed

 What about the danger if machine guns are misused, pursuant to

 from any firearm can kill or severely injure a person.
 Is a

 bullet from a machine gun any more powerful or lethal that a

 bullet of the same ammunition from a different type of

 machine gun more dangerous than multiple bullets of the same

 caliber from a different type of firearm.
+No. Can a

-than another type of firearm using the same ammunition.
+another type of firearm using the same ammunition.
 Yes.

 So, the only conditions under which a machine gun could possibly

 be more dangerous than a different type of firearm firing the same

 ammunition is if that firing is in a time-limited period.